 Hospice, also known as end-of-life care, is a service provided to patients suffering from a terminal illness and a reduced quality of life as a result of the symptoms of the illness.
-Hospice is used to provide relief from pain, shortness of breath, etc. so that the patient can focus on other things in his or her life.
+The value of hospice at home is used to provide relief from pain, shortness of breath, etc. so that the patient can focus on other things in his or her life.

 Hospice care can be home-based, in an independent facility specifically designed and built to provide hospice care or through programs managed through assisted living facilities, nursing homes, hospitals, etc.

-A hospice doesn’t need any accreditation or certification to be in business, but standards have been created by groups like the Joint Commission, Community Health Accreditation Partner, the National Hospice, and Palliative Care Organization.
-These must be met for hospices to stay open.
+The value of hospice care at home doesn’t need any accreditation or certification to be in business, but standards have been created by groups like the Joint Commission, Community Health Accreditation Partner, the National Hospice, and Palliative Care Organization.
+These must be met for the value of hospice to stay open.

 A common misconception regarding hospice is that the patient is refusing medical treatment.
-Hospice uses medical treatment to maximize the patient’s comfort.
+The value of hospice at home uses medical treatment to maximize the patient’s comfort.
 It does not include any kind of treatment designed to cure the illness the patient is suffering.

-Providing hospice care at home is a feature of most hospice programs.
+Providing the value of hospice care at home is a feature of most hospice programs.
 The program will provide nurses, doctors, and other medical professionals to help with the treatment, but the primary caregiver will be a relative or friend who will monitor the patient’s wellbeing 24/7.

 The primary caregiver is trained in the provision of most of the hands-on care required, and he or she will spend most of their time around the patient.
 For patients who live alone or those whose spouses and children are occupied outside the house, this is problematic.
 With some scheduling and cooperation, this is easily handled.